-Learn how to caramelize onions in just a few minutes with very little effort for the perfect addition to dips, burgers, tacos and more!
-Easy to make with just two ingredients, these onions are a great addition to so many recipes!
+Learn how to caramelize onions in just a few minutes, with very little effort!
+They are the perfect addition to dips, burgers, tacos and more!

-It seems like such a simple thing, right?
-Well, I’m often asked how to caramelize onions and it’s one of those things I just do, without thinking about.
 Kind of like how my grandma baked – a little of this, a pinch of that.
 I realized when trying to explain to my sister that I should share how to caramelize onions in a little more detail.

-Caramelized Onions Ingredients
+Ingredients for Caramelized Onions

 - Oil – Vegetable oil, olive oil or butter